-The List of Raw Foods is Quite Large
+The List of Raw Foods is Endless

 The list of raw foods is endless.
 It includes not only what goes into raw food cuisine, but raw vitamins and raw minerals, too.

-Most times, when people think about eating a mostly or totally raw diet, it may be hard for them to think past a diet of salads.
-While salads and salad greens are important to raw foodists and definitely are raw foods, there are many more raw foods to choose from and yes, to enjoy.
+Most times, when people think about eating a mostly or totally raw diet, it may be hard for them to think past a diet consisting mainly of salads.
+While salads and salad greens are important to raw foodists and definitely are raw foods, there are many more foods to choose from and to enjoy.
 This a partial list of raw foods.
 It's just enough to give you some ideas of the vast variety of raw food cuisine.

 Raw Fruits